c-bertran/42-exam-shell/README.md

 ```sh
 ./examshell
 ```

+## Exams
+The following exams are available:
+- Exam 02
+- Exam 03
+- Exam 04
+- Exam 05
+- Exam 06 (*in progress*)

 ## Upcoming features
 Eventually, `Examshell` will allow you to create your own exams and share them with other people.
 This feature should be available soon